CatChen/node-package-release-action/README.md

 ### `prerelease`

 This controls whether the GitHub Release should be marked as a prerelease.
-The default value is `true`.
+The default value is `false`.
 This is independent from the `release-type` input.

+### `update-shorthand-release`

+[GitHub Action documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-tags-for-release-management) recommends updating shorthand releases like `v1` and `v1.2` when releasing the latest `v1.2.*`.
+Set this to `true` when using this Action to release other Actions.
+The default value is `false`.

 ### `dry-run`